yauyenching/thermostat-radial-slider/README.md

 | <i>T<sub>t</sub></i> < <i>T<sub>c</sub></i><br>| Cooling | Blue |
 </div>

 The user sets the target temperature by either dragging the slider thumb on radial slider interface or by scrolling the mouse wheel.
 There is a debugging slider for the user to simulate different current room temperatures.
-This was built as part of an assignment for the module CS3249 User Interface Development at National University of Singapore.
+This was built as part of an assignment for a User Interface Development course.

 ## ✨ Preview ##
 <div align="center">